Join today and have your say! It’s FREE!

 Alternate Symbol(s): CRLFF

-Cardinal Energy Ltd. is an oil and gas company with operations focused on low decline oil in Western Canada.
-It is engaged in the acquisition, exploration and production of petroleum and natural gas in the provinces of Alberta, British Columbia, and Saskatchewan.
+Cardinal Energy Ltd. is a Canadian oil and natural gas company with operations focused on low decline oil in Western Canada.
+The Company is engaged in the acquisition, development, optimization and production of crude oil and natural gas in the provinces of Alberta, British Columbia and Saskatchewan.
 Its operating areas include the Midale, South District, Central District, and North District.
-It has over 730 million original oils in place (OOIP) and its low decline production of approximately 3,200 barrels of oil equivalent per day (boe/d) is supported by both water and carbon dioxide (CO2) enhanced oil recovery (EOR).
+Its Midale operating area of over 730 million barrels of original oil in place (OOIP) and its low decline in production of 3,200 barrels of oil equivalent per day (boe/d) (net) is supported by both waterflood and CO2 enhanced oil recovery.
 Its South District operating area is located east of Calgary in southeastern Alberta and produces medium gravity crude, as well as liquids-rich natural gas.
-Its Central District operation is located in East Central Alberta, which is focused on producing oil from multiple, large original oil in place (OOIP) pools.
-Its North area includes Grande Prairie, Clearwater, House Mountain, Mica, and Mitsue properties.
+Its Central District operation is located in East Central Alberta, which is focused on producing oil from multiple, large OOIP pools.
+Its North area includes Grande Prairie, Clearwater and other properties.

 TSX:CJ - Post by User